 - The Public Administration and Safety (private) industry average profit margin is 8.1%

-- The Education and Training industry average profit margin is 9.9%
+- The Education and Training industry's average profit margin is 9.9%

-- The Health Care and Social assistance industry average profit margin is 18.0%
+- The Health Care and Social assistance industry's average profit margin is 18.0%

-- The Arts and Recreation Services industry average profit margin is 13.4%
+- The Arts and Recreation Services industry's average profit margin is 13.4%

-As you can see from industry to industry, it can be difficult to predict profit margin, but the historic data provides some great insight.
+As you can see, from industry to industry, it can be difficult to predict profit margins, but the historical data provides some great insight.